silvenon/silvenon.com/readme.md

 ## Responsive images

-I'm very passionate about responsive images, and [Cloudinary][cloudinary] makes this ridiculously easy becuase I can apply image transformations just by changing the URL.
+I'm very passionate about responsive images, and [Cloudinary][cloudinary] makes this ridiculously easy because I can apply image transformations just by changing the URL.
 This allowed me to build a React component and add responsive images to my blog posts with [5 lines of code][responsive-image].

 ## Intrinsic ratio